What is tuition?

 Can I take classes if I am still in high school?

-What is a PIN and how do I acquire a PIN?
+What is a GCID, Primary PIN and Registration PIN?

 Will my classes at MGCCC transfer to other colleges?